 Tell us about your career path

-After returning home to India after graduation, Chhabra realized that, even though her specialization was in finance, she didn’t want to work in an investment bank or hedge fund.
+After returning home to India after graduation from LSE, Chhabra realized that, even though her specialization was in finance, she didn’t want to work in an investment bank or hedge fund.
 “I found it to be somewhat of a monotonous field and I couldn’t dedicate my life to it,” she says.

 Following a seven-month stint working on an infrastructure project at the National Council of Applied Economic Research in Delhi, Chhabra went on to work with the Planning Commission of India, the apex-level, policy formulation arm of the government.
+Here she facilitated senior officials in overseeing the Annual Plan cycle for the states of Madhya Pradesh and Chhattisgarh.
+She drafted background notes to aid senior policymakers’ decisions during annual meetings organised to finalise Annual Plan outlays.
 She says her experience gave her great insights into how bureaucracy functions.

 How was the experience at Princeton?